skezo/Reticulum/README.md

 Reticulum.init(camera, {
 	gazingDuration: 2.5,
 	reticle: {
+		far: 1000, //Defines the reticle's resting point when no object has been targete
 		visible: true,
 		color: 0xcc0000,
+		innerRadius: 0.004,
-		radius: 0.005,
+		outerRadius: 0.005,
-		tube: 0.001,
-		far: 1000 //Defines the reticle's resting point when no object has been targeted }
+		scale: 2
+	}
 });
 ```